whpthomas/open_bvm_ventilator/README.md

 * 12v power can be provided via an AC adapter or external battery.
 * All parts can be 3D printed with food safe PLA plastic.

-These capabilities have been verified with static tests but will require more comprehensive dynamic testing to be considered validated.
+These capabilities have been verified with static tests using a manometer but will require more comprehensive dynamic testing to be considered validated.
 These dynamic tests are underway, however they require at least 14 days to complete.

 ![Open BVM Ventilator Drive](images/drive.jpg)

 ### Outstanding Issues

-1. The actual tidal volume is currently estimated and needs calibration.
+1. The actual tidal volume is currently estimated and needs calibration - this will be resolved shortly.
 2. Maximum inspiratory and expiratory flow is limited to 35 l/min by the maximum stepper motor RPM and torque.
 This may or may not be adequate for clinical use and therefore may require selection of a different stepper motor and driver combination to achieve the 100 l/min capability specified.
-3. The current stepper driver is noisy and should to be replaced with a TMC2209 or equivalent.
-However this would require a cooling fan.
+3. The current stepper driver is noisy and will to be replaced with a TMC2209.
+However this would require an active cooling fan.

 ## Hardware